 But I’m not crazy about the amount of space that takes up, and that tiny keyboard really is pretty difficult to use.
 I’m thinking I might try getting a nice wireless keyboard, maybe one with a trackpad or other mouse-like device built in, and having that at hand.
 It would be nice to pull over when I want to type, but then set to the side when I don’t want it.
 Much easier than flipping the thing back and forth and dealing with the tiny keyboard.
 That might be worth a try, before having to make the difficult decision between keeping it or switching back to the old three ring binder system.

 Someday though, some day I will have a dedicated gaming space to build my ideal gaming table.
 I think it would be pretty awesome to have a dedicated gaming table with something like this at the GM spot:

 Wouldn’t that be awesome?
 Computer access if you want it, but if not simply stack your stuff right on top and its as if it wasn’t there.
-I’d probably try to stash the CPU someplace further away, so it’s not right in my way.
 Anyway, that’s for someday.
 For now, I need to figure out if what I’ve got is more useful or annoying.